DAVE COUSINS & BRIAN WILLOUGHBY: OLD SCHOOL SONGS, 1979

 The duo did a couple of very well-received country wide tours - I hosted the key 1979 London gig at the Bloomsbury Theatre (then known as the Collegiate) and introduced Dave and Brian to a packed house.
 The resulting partnership between the two lasted for many years afterwards: first as Cousins & Willoughby; within the Strawbs, where his searing lead guitar work won many fans; and finally in the Acoustic Strawbs, with Cousins and Dave Lambert.

-Brian left the Strawbs to concentrate on his career with partner Cathryn Craig in 2004.
+Brian left the Strawbs in 2004 to concentrate on his career with partner Cathryn Craig.

 Dave Cousins (vcls, ac gtrs)